rmccownISoft/mcp-eval-experiment/documentation/mcp_server_test_runner_prompt.md

 ## Project Phases
 **IMPORTANT**: Complete each phase as a standalone unit.
 Test thoroughly and verify functionality before proceeding.
 Update this specification document as you progress through each phase.

+**Phase 3 Implementation Strategy**: Based on lessons learned from Phase 2, Phase 3 will focus on single-model integration (Claude) first, rather than attempting to implement all three models simultaneously.
+This approach provides:
+- **Faster Time to Value**: Get automated testing working with one model quickly
+- **Architecture Validation**: Prove the design works before scaling to multiple models
+- **Risk Reduction**: Identify and solve integration challenges with one model before expanding
+- **Foundation for Expansion**: Create solid patterns that can be replicated for other models

+**Detailed Phase 3 Specification**: See `documentation/single-model-integration.md` for comprehensive implementation details, test cases, technical challenges, and success criteria for the Claude-focused approach.

 ### Phase 1: Project Foundation & Library Architecture
 **Deliverables**:
 - TypeScript project setup with library configuration (package.json exports, typings)